-Do you ever have one of those days where you know you’ve worked hard but don’t feel like you’ve accomplished anything?
+Do you ever have one of those days where you know you have put in work, but it just doesn’t feel like you’ve actually got anything accomplished?

-You get up, shower, dress, drive to work, eat dinner, and then go to bed.
-Rinse and re-rinse.
+You wake up, you shower, get dressed, drive to work, eat dinner, go to bed.
+Rinse & repeat.

-Let’s face it, most people don’t care and just want to get through the day so they can get to the weekend and do what truly makes them happy.
+Let’s face it, most people don’t care and just want to get through the day and make it to the weekend so they can do what really makes them happy.

-Life does not have to be a series of robotic routines repeated day after day until the weekend arrives.
+Life doesn’t have to be a series of robotic routines day in and day out until you reach the weekend.

-In fact, you can consciously do things every day to ensure that you are setting yourself up for long-term success rather than just going through the motions on autopilot.
+In fact, there are things you can consciously do every day to make sure that instead of just going through the motions on autopilot, you are setting yourself up for success long-term.

-Where do you begin?
-Here are five success factors that you should make a concerted effort to apply every day.
+How do you start?
+Here are five success factors you should make a real effort at applying every day.